w3c/testtwf-website/docs/reftest-doc.md

     </body>
     </html>

-#### Common References

-There are several common references, such as those used for parsing and selectors tests.
-Their names begin with `ref-` so they can be easily found in the `reftest` directory.
-Email [public-css-testsuite@w3.org][7] if you would like to add to the common references collection.

 ### The Reftest Comparison Links

-In order to designate which files are to be compared to the test file, and the nature of the comparison, the test file must have one or more links to the reference files [as described in the test format][6].
+In order to designate which files are to be compared to the test file, and the nature of the comparison, the test file must have one or more links to the reference files [as described in the test format guidelines][6].

   * If multiple reference files must be matched, each reference file should, in turn, link to the next reference.